eurostat/gridviz/docs/reference.md

 ### Text style

-This style shows the grid cells as text characters with different colors.
+This style shows the grid cells as text.
+The text, its color and font size can be set according to some cell values.

 See [this basic example](https://eurostat.github.io/gridviz/examples/styles/text.html) ([code](../examples/styles/text.html)).